Rural Health Education

 - access to student support networks.

-To be considered eligible for support from Three Rivers UDRH, Charles Sturt University students must be enrolled in one of the eligible courses and be attending their clinical placement within the Three Rivers UDRH location footprint.
+To be considered eligible for support from Three Rivers DRH, Charles Sturt University students must be enrolled in one of the eligible courses and be attending their clinical placement within the Three Rivers DRH footprint.

 We're here to help

 Our team is experienced and qualified in working with students, educators, researchers, clinicians, community groups and other stakeholders throughout rural NSW.
-We have a network of 6 academic clinical educators:
+We have a network of seven academic clinical educators:

 - working across disciplines

 - with special interest areas

 - strong partnerships with industry and providers in each location.

 Elyce Green – is a registered nurse and midwife with a background in critical care nursing in rural and regional areas.
 She is Three Rivers’ Senior Lecturer in Rural Health, Rural Health Education Lead.